auttaja/gommand/docs/embed-menus.md

 Embed menus have the following functions attached to them:

 - `AddBackButton()`: Adds the back button to the embed menu. **Don't use this on the first embed menu, this is meant for child menus.**
+- `AddExitButton()`: Adds an exit button to the menu, causing the menu message to delete.
+This can be used on any menu.
 - `AddParentMenu(Menu *EmbedMenu)`: Sets the parent of the menu.
 - `Display(ChannelID, MessageID disgord.Snowflake, client disgord.Session) error`: Manually displays the embed.
 Note that using the `DisplayEmbedMenu` function below should be prefered since it is much easier.
 - `NewChildMenu(options *ChildMenuOptions) *EmbedMenu`: Create a child menu with the options specified.
 The following options can be set in `ChildMenuOptions`: